-Listed below are some of the new and highlighted Fall 2018 course offerings from the Department of Classics.
-Pre-enrollment begins Wednesday, April 11.
+Listed below are some of the new and highlighted Fall 2019 course offerings (available March 29) from the Department of Classics.
+Pre-enrollment begins Wednesday, April 10.

-Sex, Gender, and Identity in Ancient Greece and Rome (CLASS 2633)
+Sex and Gender in Ancient Greece and Rome (CLASS 2633)

 Instructor: Ella Haselswerdt